avalara-Ryan-Robinson/Avalara-Communications-SaaS-Pro/afc_saaspro_docs/Sample Code REST/javascript/ReadMe.txt

 In order to run the javascript samples for the AFC REST service:

-1. Modify the scripts/AfcRestSample.js file in order to update the baseAddress, userName, and password values at the beginning of the AfcRestSample function.
+1. Modify the scripts/AfcRestSample.js file in order to update the baseAddress, userName, password, clientId and clientProfileId values at the beginning of the AfcRestSample function.
 2. Open the AfcRestSample.html file using a web browser.

 Enabling Cross-Domain Requests